raf-swiderski/CV/README.md

 - Languages such as Javascript, Ruby, HTML, CSS
 - Databases (SQL)
 - Testing Frameworks (Jasmine, Rspec, Capybara)
-- Plus topics such as OOP, TDD, Domain Modelling, MVC
+- Concepts such as OOP, TDD, Domain Modelling, MVC
 - Frameworks such as React, Jquery, Ruby On Rails, NodeJS
-- Using APIs to get & post data
+- Using APIs to recieve & post data

 ## Projects